 Services and Community Institutions

-The right of working class communities of color to transportation, infrastructure and services that reflect and support their cultural and social integrity.
+The right of working class Black, Indigenous, and people of color to transportation, infrastructure and services that reflect and support our cultural and social integrity.

 Democracy and Participation